-The Fort of San Cristobal, Gracias, Lempira, dominates from the highest part of the hill of San Cristobal the city of Gracias.
-It is built following the plans of President Juan Lindo in the second half of the nineteenth century to defend the city from the invasion of Guatemalan and Salvadoran armies in the troubled years of the post-independence, federal and internal wars between liberals and conservatives.
-The land was a hacienda owned by Lindo himself, who is buried in the fort, although it is José María Medina who built it between 1864 and 1875.
-As you approach the white walls of his star-shaped wall, you distinguish six towers, With guns and shooters with rifles, the perimeter of the city, and with it the west of the country and receive you two cannons that served in the Fortress of San Fernando in Omoa (Spanish fortress located in the coastal city of Omoa) Its name of the fort Derives from Cristóforo, according to the catholic tradition: "the one that takes to Christ", symbol of its physical strength.
-The new Cultural Center, which will operate in the Fortress of San Cristóbal, an event that is scheduled to take place this Friday evening.
-The project of conditioning and valorization of the Fortress was financed by the Presidency of the Republic through the Honduran Institute of Tourism and in conjunction with the Municipality of Gracias.
+The Fort of San Cristobal, Gracias, Lempira, dominates the city of Gracias from the highest part of the hill of San Cristobal.
+It is built following the plans of President Juan Lindo, in the second half of the nineteenth century, to defend the city from the invasion of Guatemalan and Salvadorian armies in the troubled years of post independence, federal and internal wars between liberals and conservatives.
+The land was a estate owned by Lindo himself, who is buried in the fort, although it was José María Medina who built it between 1864 and 1875.
+As you approach the white walls of its star-shaped structure, you distinguish six towers that defended the perimeter of the city, and with it the country’s west, with cannons and shooters with rifle.
+You are also received by two cannons that served in the Fortress of San Fernando in Omoa (a Spanish fortress located in the coastal city of Omoa).
+The name of the fort derives from Cristóforo, according to the catholic tradition: "the one that takes to Christ", a symbol of its physical strength.
+The project of conditioning and highlighting the value of the Fortress was financed by the presidency of the Republic through the Honduran Institute of Tourism and in conjunction with the Municipality of Gracias.

-The Fortress of Santa Barbara, Trujillo, Colón, the natural conditions of the bay of Trujillo are ideal to establish one of the best ports in the area.
-The barrier of Punta Castilla not only protects the coast from the storms, but also becomes a shelter of deep and calm waters.
-During the colonial period, it suffers the attacks of pirates and corsairs of different nationalities that were to the service of different crowns.
-The Spaniards understand the importance of the square and the need to equip it first with artillery and years later in a defensive bulwark.
-Thus, almost in the middle of the seventeenth century, the Santa Barbara Fortification is completed, whose guns still point to the sea in the face of the possibility of another of the many attacks that resisted.
-You can visit the colonial monument.
-Currently the Santa Bárbara Fortress is one of the main tourist attractions of Trujillo.
-It was declared a "National Monument" on March 8, 1990 under Presidential Agreement No. 049.
+The Fortress of Santa Barbara, Trujillo, Colon, Trujillo’s bay’s natural conditions are ideal to establish one of the best ports in the area.
+The barrier of Punta Castilla not only protects the coast from storms, but also becomes a shelter of deep and calm waters.
+During the colonial period, it suffered attacks from pirates and corsairs of different nationalities that were at the service of different crowns.
+The Spaniards understood the importance of the square and the need to equip it first with artillery and, years later, in a defensive bulwark.
+Thus, almost in the middle of the seventeenth century, the Santa Barbara Fortification is completed, with guns that still point to the sea in the face of the possibility of another of the many attacks it resisted.
+The colonial monument is currently open for visits and it is one of the main tourist attractions in Trujillo.
+It was declared a "National Monument" on March 8, 1990, under Presidential Agreement No. 049.
 In 1997 it became the property of the Honduran Institute of Anthropology and History.
-Inside the Fortress of Santa Bárbara there is a Museum with archeological, Colonial and Republican exhibition halls.
-The Museum has a varied collection of objects of great historical and cultural value that reflect the pre-Columbian and colonial past of the city.
+Inside the Fortress of Santa Barbara there is a museum with Archeological, Colonial and Republican exhibition halls.
+The museum has a varied collection of objects of great historical and cultural value that reflect the pre-Columbian and colonial past of the city.

-The Bird Park and Guacamaya Mountain Reserve "Macaw Mountain", Copán, is a center of conservation and breeding, rehabilitation and lodging of birds, located a few kilometers from the center of the town of Copán Ruinas, on the road in the road that leads to Aguas Calientes also known as hot springs.
-A colorful ecological park surrounded by ancient native trees and a coffee farm, and crossed in half by the refreshing waters of the cakaguatales ravine, where you can have breakfast, lunch or lunch after walking among more than 180 species of Honduran birds, Central American, also birds that migrate from the Caribbean and from our brother country of Mexica and some South American.
-Do not miss out on the chance to feel like the legs of a red, green or blue guara lean on your arms, your shoulders or your head while extending its beautiful wings wide.
+The Bird Park and Guacamaya Mountain Reserve "Macaw Mountain", Copán, is a center for the conservation, breeding, rehabilitation and lodging of birds, located a few kilometers away from the center of the town of Copán Ruinas, in the way on the road that leads to Aguas Calientes, also known as hot springs.
+A colorful ecological park surrounded by ancient native trees and a coffee farm, and crossed by the refreshing waters of the Cakaguatales ravine, where you can have breakfast, lunch or snack after walking among more than 180 species of Honduran and Central American birds, besides birds that migrate from the Caribbean and from our brother country of Mexico, and some from South America.
+Do not miss out on the chance to feel how the legs of a red, green or blue macaw lean on your arms, your shoulders or your head while extending its beautiful wings wide.
 That is the best time to take a picture of your holiday worthy to share with your friends.